deemani/portfolio/README.md

 # Deepak's Data Portfolio
-This repository holds a sample of theprojects I've worked on, exploring a variety of topics.
+This repository holds a sample of the projects I've worked on, exploring a variety of topics.

 The README file provides overviews, takeaways, and graphics of specific projects.
 If you would like to review the code or data for yourself, please take a look at the project folders.
 All data sources are credited in code files.